Becoming efficient at something means you’re flowing like water. You’re delivering what needs to be delivered. You’re nailing it.

 This, also applies to any kind of change such as moving into a new house, getting married, starting a business or project, a new job, travelling, and so on.

 These changes in our lives will test our character.
-Without them, we would never know how strong or weak we really are.
+Without them, we would never know how strong or weak we truly are.

 I would agree that the most practical thing we can do is to prepare.
 To be proactive.
+That’s the obvious advice.
 Sure.
 Why not?

 But even then, we still don’t have complete control over what might happen.
 We may think we’re prepared, but most of the time we just barely scratch the surface.